nadaataiyab/diabesties/README.md

 * The app was primarily used as a glucose tracker.
 * Having a diabestie did not seem to make a difference to churn (although it is possible that it did improve user outcomes).

+### Churn Definition
+I defined churn as a user who logged less than ten additional times after the first week of use, because I was interested in identifying the users that were truly engaged and committed to tracking their data.

 #### The Modeling and Results
-I used 23 features to run my models, including demographic data (eg. age, ethnicity, diabetes type, etc.) and behavioral data (number of log entries, page views in app, etc.)
+I used 23 features to run my models, including demographic data (eg. age, ethnicity, diabetes type, etc.) and behavioral data (number of log entries, page views in app, etc.).

 I ran 4 classifier models and plotted their [ROC curves](https://github.com/nadaataiyab/diabesties/blob/master/images/Galvanize_Capstone_Nadaa.024.jpeg).
 Their respective AUC (Area Under the Curve) measures are listed below:
 * Logistic Regression              0.89